-In accordance with AR 608-10, 4-66, children must have documented ageappropriate immunizations (NOTE: SAC in the public school system is not required to produce a shot record; there is no requirement for MS/T).
+In accordance with AR 608-10, 4-66, children must have documented age-appropriate immunizations.
 Immunizations and immunization records must be current.
 Verification of immunizations must be presented at the time of registration (i.e., shot record).
 Care will be denied if immunizations are not current.